 The symptoms of secondary hyperparathyroidism may be similar to those of primary hyperparathyroidism, but an individual with this form of the disease will not have elevated blood calcium levels.
 Secondary hyperparathyroidism develops when another condition lowers calcium levels in the body, causing the parathyroid glands to overproduce PTH in an attempt to elevate calcium levels.
 Since PTH takes calcium from bone, symptoms will usually include osteoporosis and bone and joint pain.

-At Tampa General Hospital’s Parathyroid Center, our physicians have the advanced technology to investigate hyperparathyroidism symptoms and determine if a patient has the disease.
+At the TGH Thyroid Cancer & Parathyroid Institute, our physicians have the advanced technology to investigate hyperparathyroidism symptoms and determine if a patient has the disease.
 We are also the only hospital in the nation that offers minimally invasive radioguided parathyroid (MIRP) surgery to treat hyperparathyroidism, and we've been rated by U.S. News & World Report as one of America's Best Hospitals for Diabetes & Endocrinology.